DevCycleHQ/feature-importer/README.md

   - DevCycle operations: `=`, `!=`, `>`, `<`, `>=`, `<=`, `contain`, `!contain`, `exist`, `!exist`
   - Equivalent env var: OPERATION_MAP
 - <b>provider</b>: <i>string</i>
-  - The provider to import the feature flags from
+  - The provider to import the feature flags from.
+  - currently only `launchdarkly` is supported but this will extend with support

 Sample config.json